pgorman/dangerjaunt/minirules.md

 ## Exploration ##

 "Exploration turns" last ten times longer than combat turns.
-Each character takes a single complex action or two simple actions during a turn --- two moves, or a move and listening at a door, or rigging a pulley, etc.
+Each character takes a single complex action or two simple actions during a turn --- two moves, a move and listening at a door, rigging a pulley, etc.

 During exploration, in addition to adjudicating basic actions, the referee considers how far the characters see given the lighting and environment, how long light sources burn before exhausting their fuel, and what sounds echo to or from nearby monsters.